 Domestic violence can manifest in a series of abusive behaviors.
 The batterer uses these acts of violence to silence and control the victim through intimidation, threats, psychological abuse, etc. Nobody deserves to be abused, and there are laws to protect people from such destructive behavior.
 This is the case of the Violence Against Women Act (VAWA), enacted by Congress in 1994.
 A VAWA lawyer Miami can help you with your VAWA petition and make the whole process much more comfortable.

 VAWA is intended to change attitudes towards domestic violence and revise the way the criminal justice system handles these matters.
 VAWA protects woman by:

 The VAWA petition allows some children, parents, and spouses of U.S. citizens to file a petition for themselves, without having to report to the abuser.
 These provisions are available for both men and women.
-Those eligible to file are:
+Those eligible to record are:

 There are a few VAWA requirements for petitioners, which include:

 The filing process for VAWA is simple, and it only requires a few steps.
 You don’t have to rely on your abusive spouse or parent to apply.
 The first step is filling out Form I-360 and Petition for American, or Special Immigrant.
 For applicants living abroad, they have to file I-360 if the abuser is a U.S. government employee, member of the uniformed services, or subjected to extreme cruelty or battery in the US.